Looking for Accelerated Spanish? We've rebranded!

 That’s how you use it.
 Whenever you hear the word “than” in English, remember to translate it as que.

-All right, let’s put all of this into practice.
-Make sure to speak out loud; what we’re working on here are some crucial, foundation skills for being able to express whatever you want to say in Spanish.
+As you quiz, make sure to speak out loud; what we’re working on here are some crucial, foundation skills for being able to express whatever you want to say in Spanish.

 How terrible!